-An injunction prohibits a preparer from filing federal tax returns.
+An injunction can prohibit a preparer from filing federal tax returns for others.
 We generally reserve this targeted treatment for cases when earlier compliance efforts failed.

 - Previous due diligence and other return preparer penalties

 - Prior e-file warnings or suspensions

-- A high percentage of clients with reversed or reduced EITC claims
+- A high percentage of clients whose EITC claims were reversed or reduced by IRS

 - Non-compliance related to preparer's personal or business tax returns

 These preparers could also face criminal prosecution and/or additional penalties.

 With this process, we can stop preparers who file questionable returns that result in millions of dollars in harm to both the government and their clients a great deal of money in overpayments.
 The preparers listed below were each permanently barred from preparing federal tax returns for others.
 Returns filed by these preparers resulted in over 120 million dollars in harm to the government and taxpayers.

 Due Diligence Injunction Results